avnet-iotconnect/iotc-arduino-mchp-avr-sdk/QUICKSTART.md

 ## Introduction
 This QuickStart Guide will enable rapid evaluation of the Avnet IoTConnect platform using the C SDK on the Microchip AVR IoT Cellular Mini Kit.
 This can also be used for other similar AVR Arduino boards.

-For developing software leveraging the IoTConnect C SDK refer to the [Developer Guide](README.md)
+For developing software leveraging the IoTConnect C SDK refer to the [Developer Guide](README.md).

 ## SIM Card Activation

-* Your board package should contain a Truphone SIM.
-Follow these steps to activate it:
+* The AVR-IoT Cell Mini Kit contains a Truphone SIM.
+Follow the steps below to create am account and activate it.
-  * Create an account or log in at the [Truphone Sign up page](https://account.truphone.com/register)
+  * Create an account or log in with an existing account at the [Truphone Sign-up page](https://account.truphone.com/register).
-  * Activate your SIM from your account's dashboard page and following the steps outlined in the activation process.
+  * Activate the SIM from the account dashboard page by following the steps outlined in the activation process.
-    See the screenshot below:
+    See the screenshot below for reference:

 ![Truphone Activation](media/truphone-activate-sim.png "Truphone Activation")